Selecting the Best Island: Oahu vs. Maui

-Oahu Food, Drink And Nightlife
+Oahu Food, Drink, And Nightlife

 With a metropolitan flair, enjoy the highly diverse cuisines of the island’s restaurants with your thirst quenched, your tummy full, and your need for excitement satisfied.

 Honolulu’s vibrant nightlife outpaces anything on Maui.
 Don’t limit yourself to Honolulu.
 Some small beach communities like Kailua, Waianae, and Haleiwa also pulsate.
 Experience the live music at local hot spots to sample beer at local brewpubs.
-Try the many regional cuisines!
+Try the many regional cuisines.

-Maui Food, Drink and Nightlife
+Maui Food, Drink, and Nightlife

-Oahu may have more restaurants and entertainment, but Maui developed a unique “downtown” feel in colorful Lahaina.
+Oahu may have more restaurants and entertainment, but Maui developed a unique “downtown” feel in colorful Pa'ia.
 Take in the hotspots for winning, dining, and entertainment.
 Eat at celebrity-owned restaurants or an endless list of restaurants with plenty of local panache.
 Or savor a drink at a popular brew pop.
 Dress up for high-class entertainment at the luxury resort area of Wailea.

 What makes Oahu Unique?

 Explore Oahu's spectacular nightlife, world-class culinary options, and fabulous beaches.
 This island is a playground for all ages and a dream destination for thrill-seekers.
 From rad surf breaks to unparalleled hiking trails, make a fresh memory with your loved ones.
-With an assortment of inviting beach towns, select your favorite of many diverse selections of activities not found in Maui.
+With an assortment of inviting beach towns, select your favorite of many diverse activities not found in Maui.
 The adventure awaits you in Oahu!

 Maui: The History, Culture, and Geography That Makes it Unique

 Maui fosters a laid-back feel where nature and its attractions take center stage.
-Unpopulated areas like Haleakala make up large landscapes with its unimaginable beauty.
+Unpopulated areas like Haleakala make up large landscapes with their unimaginable beauty.
 Its panorama span from magnificent volcanoes to unique red or black sandy beaches.
 Enjoy the adventure!
 You can go hiking, biking, camping, stargazing, and whale watching.